President Joe Biden Calling On Congress To Suspend Federal Gas Tax For Remainder Of Summer

 PHILADELPHIA (CBS) — President Joe Biden is calling on Congress to suspend the federal gas tax for the remainder of the summer to help ease the pain at the pump.
 As of Wednesday in the Philadelphia region, the average gallon of gas is about $5.03.

 In South Jersey, drivers are paying $4.90 a gallon on average.
-In Delaware, prices dropped a penny to $4.94.READ MORE: Jersey Shore Employers Struggling To Find Affordable Housing For International Student Employees This Summer
+In Delaware, prices dropped a penny to $4.94.READ MORE: Man Driving Naked From 'Waist Down' Kills Teenager, Injures Another Person During Crash In West Philadelphia: Police

 This potential gas tax holiday could bring a little relief for drivers.
 President Biden is now urging Congress to pass a federal gas tax holiday.